speechmatics/speechmatics-flow/README.md

 python setup.py install --user
 ```

+Instructions on how to create an account and generate an API
+key can be found here: https://docs.speechmatics.com/flow/getting-started#set-up

 ## Example command-line usage

 - Setting URLs for connecting to flow service.
 These values can be used in places of the --url flag: